tarasvladyka/adidas-task/README.md

-# Shortest route search app
+# Fastest route search app

 This application designed to search the fastest route between citites using **jgrapht** library and **Dijkstra** algo.
 Application consists of 3 services: